bqth29/simulated-bifurcation-algorithm/README.md

 #### Stop criterion

 The Euler scheme stops when a stop criterion is satisfied.
-The latter depends on the `sampling_period` and `display_time` parameters that you can change at will.
+The latter depends on the `sampling_period` and the `convergence_threshold` parameters that you can change at will.
 The higher they are, the more accurate the final result should be, but so will be the computation time.
 It is recommended to try with different values to test a good batch of parameters.

 ## Broader use of the algorithm